 into next week, a specific meteorological phenomenon keeps popping up.

-Atmospheric rivers are relatively long, narrow regions in the atmosphere – like rivers in the sky – that transport most of the water vapor outside of the tropics.
-These columns of vapor move with the weather, carrying an amount of water vapor roughly equivalent to the average flow of water at the mouth of the Mississippi River.
-When the atmospheric rivers make landfall, they often release this water vapor in the form of rain or snow.
+Atmospheric rivers are long, narrow regions in the atmosphere that transport water vapor from the tropics.
+These columns of moisture move with the weather.
+They can carry the same amount of water vapor roughly equivalent to the average flow of water at the mouth of the Mississippi River.
+When atmospheric rivers fuel a storm system, they can cause heavy rain and snow.